kghose/lego-scifi/10497-moc/Readme.md

 ## 2022.09.15

 Worked on the airlock door area.
 It's coming along decently.
-I think when I enlarge the engine section, teh ship won't look so lop-sided, even if the engine "plane" is perpendicular to the main cabin.
+I think when I enlarge the engine section, the ship won't look so lop-sided, even if the engine "plane" is perpendicular to the main cabin.

 ![Stingray](iteration6-2022.09.15.jpg)